Robert Drape, CEO

 • Spectral karyotyping of human and mouse ES cells, iPS cells, and differentiated cell types

-• Illumina’s single nucleotide polymorphism (SNP) platform also available by agreement
+• Illumina’s single nucleotide polymorphism (SNP) for copy number variation analysis

 • Identity testing by short Tandem Repeat (STR)

-Sample Submission: The test request form, sample submission instructions, as well as information regarding the UW-Madison sample courier service are available here.
-Contact the team at email@example.com with any questions.
+Sample Submission: The online sample submission form, sample submission instructions, as well as information regarding the UW-Madison sample courier service are available on our website www.wicell.org/testrequest.
+Contact the Characterization team at email@example.com with any questions.